Media Relations, Mass. Eye and Ear

 Supported by a grant from Inspire Medical Systems, Inc.

-Inspire Upper Airway Stimulation therapy is FDA approved for adults with moderate to severe obstructive sleep apnea who are unable to use CPAP.
-Currently, it is only available in adolescents with Down syndrome through this FDA approved, investigational clinical study.
+Inspire Upper Airway Stimulation therapy is FDA-regulated for adults with moderate to severe obstructive sleep apnea who are unable to use CPAP.
+Currently, it is only available in adolescents with Down syndrome through this FDA-regulated, investigational clinical study.